 Special Admissions Requirements

-Students will have earned a GED credential, or High School Diploma and completed work equal to a standard high school course with a minimum of 16 units, including 4 units of English, 3 units of social studies, 2 units of mathematics (1 of which is algebra) and 2 units of science with a related laboratory or the equivalent.
-Students who do not meet these requirements can work with a college advisor to prepare for the major.
-Students must meet technical standards established by the Nursing Program.
+Students who do not meet the recommended high school subjects can work with a college advisor to prepare for the major.
 One criteria required for selection into the nursing major is the Test of Essential Academic Skills (TEAS exam).
 Prospective students can register for the TEAS exam by creating an account at www.atitesting.com and purchasing the TEAS exam through the ATI Testing online store.
 The TEAS exam is offered at Pennsylvania College of Technology several times each semester.
 See the ATI Testing online store for other testing dates and locations.
 Students may take the TEAS exam up to three times, with a minimum of 30 days between attempts, in a one year time period.
 The TEAS exam score is valid for one year.
 Applicants with less than 12 college credits will be evaluated for selection into the major based upon the high school selection criteria.
-Please refer to the special admission information for a complete list of selection admission criteria.
+Please refer to the special admission information for a complete list of selective admission criteria.

-All students in the major are required to maintain a minimum math and science grade point average (GPA) of 2.75, and a minimum 2.5 cumulative graduation GPA to remain in the major.
-In addition, all students must earn a “C” (2.0) or higher in all NUR, HTH, CHM, and BIO courses; if a lower grade is earned in any of these courses, the course must be repeated.
+All students offered a seat in this major are required to maintain a math/science grade calculation of 3.0 or greater and a cumulative graduation GPA of 3.0 or greater prior to entering the first nursing course.
+If a student does not maintain the required grade calculations, the student will relinquish his/her seat and be placed into the pre-nursing major.
+Re-selection into the major will be required during the next selection period and will follow the current selective admission criteria.
+In addition, all students must earn a “C” (2.0) or higher in all NUR, CHM, and BIO courses; if a lower grade is earned in any of these courses, the course must be repeated.

 A = 90-100